-The safety of taking hormones to treat the symptoms of menopause has been questioned in recent years, and a new consensus statement from several doctors' groups aims to resolve the confusion
+The safety of taking hormones to treat the symptoms of menopause has been questioned in recent years, but a new consensus statement from several doctors' groups aims to resolve confusion over how the treatment

 If Menopause is a Natural Process, Why Use Hormones?Magnolia Miller